CodeClubLux/TopCCompiler/README.md

 Pointers are the adresses to some data.
 There is no concept of null in top so there can't be any null pointer dereferences.
 However this does not mean that acessing a pointer is always safe as the data could have been freed.
 This is the problem with automatic memory management but it does allow for better performance.
 Passing an object by reference means you don't make a copy which can be slow and you can modify the original data when passed to a function or struct.
-The size of a pointer is around 32bit-64bit depending on the platform.
+Pointers in top are a mix bitween reference in c++ and pointers.
+Unlike in c++ you can get a field from a pointer using ., as well as call methods on pointers and use them for operator overloading.

 ```scala
 def func() &int =